googleapis/google-cloudevents-nodejs/README.md

 }
 ```

-If you do not provide the even type argument, `isGoogleEvent` will return `true` if the event is
+If you do not provide the event type argument, `isGoogleEvent` will return `true` if the event is
 any supported Eventarc even type.
 This is useful for event handler functions that may accept
 multiple event types: